alfonsobries/vue-tailwind-docs/content/installation.md

 ### 3.2 Alternatively, you can use the v1.0 syntax

+This syntax will install all the components on this library.

 ```js
 import Vue from 'vue'
 // Notice that I am using a different path here: